 I used to pride myself on the fact that my daughter ate so healthy.
 She loved salmon, kale, quinoa, black beans and broccoli.
 My husband and I patted ourselves on the back because we did a great job raising a toddler who wasn’t picky like so many others.
 Then she turned 2½.
 She suddenly decided she hated anything that wasn’t fruit or carbs.
 So, as it turns out, we didn’t deserve the credit we thought we did.
-I am not always a huge fan of “hiding” nutrition in treats, because I want my kids to learn to like the healthy stuff.
-But, I figure it can’t hurt to make their occasional treats actually nutritious.
+Both my kids went through a phase where they would only eat muffins.
+So, I made it my mission to make the muffins as nutritious as possible.
+These muffins have magnesium, iron, antioxidants, and lots more good stuff!

 BLACK BEAN FLOURLESS BROWNIES